mstocco/mariostoc.co/content/traininglog/20201220-ironman2021-36weeksout.md

 There was a hint of rain and I almost bailed on an outside ride but the shower passed and I headed out on the XC bike toward _Thetis_.
 I followed a couple of UVic students out on an easy gravel ride.
 It was interesting to see the kit they were wearing; my guess is they take their riding seriously.
 They veered right at the split on _Panhandle Trail_ and I headed up a hill that kicked my ass the last time I rode here.

 **Panhandle Hill 2, Mario 0**.
-Now I am curious if a more modern XC bike would help me climb that hill; grrrr...
+I wonder if a modern XC bike would help me on that climb; grrrr...
 <!---->
 Where the trail meets _Munn Road_, I decided to head up to the _Regional South Trail_ but find the better entrance to the park this time.
-I found it with a right turn at  [_Eagles Lake_](javascript:flkty.select(2);)  Coming out of the park, I took the _Executive West Trail_ and would have ridden it end to end except for a lake of a puddle and a deep stream to cross.
+I found it with a right turn at  [_Eagles Lake_](javascript:flkty.select(2);).
+Coming out of the park, I took the _Executive West Trail_ and would have ridden it end to end except for a lake of a puddle and a deep stream to cross.

 This was a fun ride that I believe checked off the box for the day.